FAIR² Method Representation

 }

-Used to capture conditional logic (e.g., environment-dependent, tool-specific alternatives).
+Used to capture conditional logic (e.g., environment-dependent or tool-specific alternatives).
+StepCase items are placed in the same fair2:step array as regular Steps.

 {